Microsoft Bookshelf

-Microsoft Bookshelf is a discontinued reference collection introduced in 1987 as part of Microsoft's extensive work in promoting CD-ROM technology as a distribution medium for electronic publishing.
-The original MS-DOS version showcased the massive storage capacity of CD-ROM technology, and was accessed while the user was using one of 13 different word processor programs that Bookshelf supported.
-Subsequent versions were produced for Windows and became a commercial success as part of the Microsoft Home brand.
+Microsoft Bookshelf is a discontinued reference collection introduced in 1987 as part of Microsoft's promotion of CD-ROM technology as a distribution medium for electronic publishing.
+The original MS-DOS version showcased the storage capacity of CD-ROM technology, and was accessed while the user was using one of 13 different word processor programs that Bookshelf supported.
+Subsequent versions were produced for Windows and became part of the Microsoft Home brand.
 It was often bundled with personal computers as a cheaper alternative to the Encarta Suite.
 The Encarta Deluxe Suite / Reference Library versions also bundled Bookshelf.